 Jack Yoskowitz is a partner in Seward & Kissel’s Litigation Group where he specializes in complex commercial and corporate litigation and regulatory matters predominantly for financial services institutions and individuals.
-Jack regularly represents clients in securities regulatory matters and private litigation, including proceedings brought by the Securities Exchange Commission, state securities regulators and self-regulatory organizations.
+Jack regularly represents clients in securities regulatory matters and private litigation, including proceedings brought by the Securities Exchange Commission (SEC), state securities regulators and self-regulatory organizations.
 Jack has tried cases in Federal and State courts as well as before various arbitration organizations.
+According to The Legal 500 US, Jack is “particularly impressive for [his] strong analysis and strategy” and “highly regarded for regulatory enforcement matters.”

 Jack received a B.S. with distinction from Pennsylvania State University and was in the University Scholars Program (now Schreyer Honors College).
 He received his J.D. from Columbia University Law School, where he was a Harlan Fiske Stone Scholar.
-He has been recognized as a leading lawyer in Business Litigation (New York Super Lawyers, 2013 to 2018).
+He has been recognized as a leading lawyer in Business Litigation by Super Lawyers (2013 to 2019).
 Jack is admitted to practice in the United States Supreme Court, the State of New York, the United States Court of Appeals for the Second Circuit, and the United States District Courts for the Southern and Eastern Districts of New York.

 Jack has gained significant first-chair trial and arbitration experience including on bet-your-company matters.
-His notable representations and achievements include:
+His most recent and notable representations and achievements include:

-- In March 2017, Jack won summary judgment motion dismissing an action brought by the SEC against an investment management firm and individual in a significant ruling of first impression involving the extraterritoriality of Rule 105 of Regulation M (short selling in connection with a public offering).
-Click here to read the full decision.
+- Won summary judgment motion dismissing an action brought by the SEC against an investment management firm and individual in a significant ruling of first impression involving the extraterritoriality of Rule 105 of Regulation M (short selling in connection with a public offering).

-- In February 2017, Jack represented an activist hedge fund involved in a shareholder proxy battle where the underlying company claimed the client should not be allowed to file its own proxy.
+- Represented an activist hedge fund involved in a shareholder proxy battle where the underlying company claimed the client should not be allowed to file its own proxy.
 After Jack and his colleagues filed a comprehensive complaint and a motion for immediate injunctive relief, a settlement was reach given the client everything it had requested in the lawsuit.

 - Counsel for various defendants in the multi-state Tribune fraudulent conveyance actions.